This article was updated on June 11, 2022.

 Under the new Living With Covid government plan, masks are no longer required on public transportation, though they are still "strongly encouraged."
 The Brits have been lax about masking since the beginning of the pandemic.
 Restaurants and other public places don't usually check for proof of vaccination.

-The United States CDC has France on its Level 4 - Do Not Travel list.
+The United States CDC has France on its Level 3: High Level of COVID-19 list.

 France has relaxed many travel restrictions.

 All countries are classified into three categories according to risk levels: red, amber/orange, and green.
-The United States is green; the United Kingdom is amber/orange.
+The United States and the United Kingdom are both green.

 Green countries: Vaccinated travelers need to carry proof of vaccination.
 Unvaccinated travelers must have proof of a negative PCR test taken within 72 hours of travel or an antigen within 48 hours or a certificate of recovery.